 - Download: The truth about MooCs and bootcamps—Their biggest benefit isn't creating more coders (TechRepublic)

-What Swift means for enterprises and developers
+What does Swift mean for enterprises and developers?

 Swift is an open source language that is being adopted at a very rapid pace.
 It allows developers to prototype and write iOS, OS X, and other Apple platform apps faster and with fewer bugs and crashes than ever before.